 When you run a Facebook ad, for example, people see it while they scroll through their News Feed.
 They aren’t actively looking for a new studio, but they see your ad with an offer that catches their attention like this:

 Google AdWords, on the other hand, is an example of responsive advertising.
 You bid on keywords that you want your fitness studio to show up for in search results.
 People see these ads when they actively search for a fitness studio.
 Google responds to them with options that match their search.
 Here’s what this looks like in a search:

 Google AdWords can be great in certain instances.
 When people purposefully search for your service, you want to be at the top.
 Google AdWords helps do that.
 But what about all the people who aren’t actively thinking about your service who would still benefit from what you have to offer?
 That’s where you get in front of them with Facebook ads – your direct lead generation machine.

-On top of that, Facebook owns Instagram, which has 500 million daily active users.
+On top of that, Facebook owns Instagram, which has 1 billion monthly active users.
 So you also have the option to run ads to people on Instagram using Facebook Ads Manager, which gives you an even bigger potential reach.